Xero Shoes vs Vivobarefoot: Which Wins in 2025?

 barefoot shoes diagram

-These features are designed to mimic the experience of walking barefoot while providing some protection for your feet.
+These features are designed to mimic the experience of walking barefoot whilst providing some protection for your feet.

 Thin Sole